aws-samples/serverless-genai-examples/airline-reservation-tool-use/README.md

 ## Deploy the sample application

 To deploy this application, you need the following tools.
-You will also need access to Claude 3 Sonnet model in Bedrock.
+You will also need access to Claude 3 Sonnet and Amazon Nova Pro models in Bedrock.
 You can follow [this model access user guide](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) to gain access.

 * SAM CLI - [Install the SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)